matejkvassay/llm-paper-reading/llama.md

 - Wikipedia
 - ArXiv

-Some preprocessing steps are mentioned for each of them.
-Dataset is mostly composed of english data, not sure about the multi-lingual capabilities of these models.
+For each dataset different preprocessing was applied and BPE used for tokenization.

 ### Model architecture
-The model is decoder-only (auto-regressive) architecture suitable for text generation.
-This is not mentioned in the paper but in the model docs: https://github.com/facebookresearch/llama/blob/main/MODEL_CARD.md.
-Authors listed improvements over the legacy Transformer as:
+The model is decoder-only (auto-regressive) architecture based on the original 2017 Transformer.
+The main improvements over the legacy Transformer were:
-- Pre-normalisation (such as GPT3, normalize input to TF sub-layers not output)
+- Pre-normalisation - normalize input to transformer sub-layers rather than output
-- SwiGLU activations
+- SwiGLU activations - trainable gated activation functions
-- RoPE (Rotary positional embeddings, from GPTNeo)
+- Rotary positional embeddings (RoPE) applied at each layer of the network

 ### Training
-Optimizer was AdamW.
-Optimization was done on multi-head attention by not storing attention weights and computing it for masked tokens.
-Authors also replaced PyTorch AutoGrad with their custom implementation saving expensive activation in combination with sequence parallelism.
-Training of 65B model took 21 days on 2048x A100 80GB GPUs.
+Optimization was done on multi-head attention by not storing nor computing attention weights for masked tokens.

+Authors have applied optimizations to speed up training:
+- reduced number of activation re-computations by replacing PyTorch AutoGrad with optimized backward pass implementation
+- used xformers multi-head attention which doesn't compute attention for masked tokens

+Training of the largerst 65B model took 21 days on 2048x A100 80GB GPUs.

 ### Evaluation
-At the time of publication notable opponents of these models were PaLM (8B - 540B) and GPT-3 (175B).
-The evaluation seems thorough and many tasks and benchmarks are used.
-Results are interesting especially in the mid-range model size, where for instance on 5-accuracy MMLU LLaMA 13B outperforms GPT-3 175B by 3 points on average.
-For some tasks 65B LLaMA model closely matches or even outperforms 540B PaLM model.
+LLaMA was compared to multiple available models such as Chinchilla (70B) PaLM (540B) and GPT-3 (175B).
+Most evaluation focused on 0-shot and few-shot performance on various NLP benchmarks.

+Mid-sized LLaMA 13B outperformed GPT-3 175B by 3 points on average in the 5-shot MMLU accuracy.
+The largest 65B LLaMA model was overall comparable to PaLM (540B) and Chinchilla (70B) models.

 ### Conclusion
-Original LLaMA models achieved nice results and mostly contributed by making these models and information on architecture, training techniques and data sources used public.
+Authors of this paper have proven that publicly available data can be used to train LLMs with performance matching commercial models trained on proprietary data.

 ---